Maeve Kyle

-In hockey, she gained 58 Irish caps as well as representing three of the four Irish provinces (Leinster, Munster and Ulster) at different stages of her career.
-She was named in the World All Star team in 1953 and 1959.
-She was also a competitor in tennis, swimming, sailing and cricket and now works as a coach.
-She is chair of Coaching NI.
-In 2006, she was awarded the honorary degree of Doctor of the University (DUniv) from the University of Ulster.
+In hockey, her "first love", she gained 46 Irish caps as well as representing three of the four Irish provinces (Leinster, Munster and Ulster) at different stages of her career.
+She was named in the World All-Star team in 1953 and 1959.
+She was also a competitor in tennis, swimming, sailing and cricket and worked as an athletics club coach.
+She was awarded the OBE in 2008.